 Celtic jewelry has a distinctive flair, but each of the classic symbols means something a little different.

-- Trinity knot: In Celtic mythology, knots symbolize the sacred geometry of the universe and the interconnectedness of all life.
+In Celtic mythology, knots symbolize the sacred geometry of the universe and the interconnectedness of all life.
+An ancient symbol of eternity.

-- Tree of life: This represents the interconnection of life and heaven and earth – which is a beautiful symbol for a wedding band!
+This represents the never-ending cycle of life and heaven and earth – which is a beautiful symbol for a wedding band!

 3. Mix and match

-The tradition of wearing a Celtic engagement/wedding ring on the fourth finger on the left hand goes back to ancient Rome when civilization believed that the ring finger had a vein that ran directly to the heart.
-This was the Vena Amoris – or the Vein of Love, which sounds an awful lot like a 1990s power ballad!
+The tradition of wearing a Celtic engagement/wedding ring on the fourth finger on the left-hand goes back to ancient Rome when civilization believed that the ring finger had a vein that ran directly to the heart.
+This was the Vena Amoris – or the Vein of Love!

 While modern medicine has disproved the theory, it’s still a popular way to wear the ring with many couples choosing to pair their engagement and wedding rings on the ring finger of the left hand.